octoml/TransparentAI/tutorials/quickstart.md

 First, bring up the application using `docker-compose`.
 Note the `-f` flag here.

+> Note: If you are on an M1 Mac the docker image for the `style` container image needs to be changed to run on arm.
+Use `quay.io/transparentai/noaccel-magenta_image_stylization-mac_m1` instead.
+This image is designed for M1 Mac use.
+Rosetta isn't enough in this case.

 ```bash
 transparentai/tutorials $ docker-compose -f quickstart-compose.yaml up
 <snip>